HaskellEmbedded/HaskellEmbedded.github.io/posts/2016-09-23-introducing-ion.md

 support for network communication via a SIM800 GSM modem.
-This involved many operations of transmitting a command over a UART, waiting for a reply sometime in the future which contained the result of that command.
+This involved many operations of transmitting a command over a UART, waiting for a reply sometime in the future which contained the result of that command - perhaps an HTTP payload or something.

 Or, maybe it didn't - maybe it just contained some minor error, and the command should be retried.

 Or, maybe it was a fatal error, and the only thing left to do was try to close down the connections, power off the modem, and power off the UART.

 Or, maybe the reply was just total garbage from the UART.

-Or, maybe something left the modem in a weird state, and it sent no reply at all.
+Or, maybe something left the modem in a weird state, and it sent no reply at all because it's still waiting for us to do something.

 The world of rigid, deterministic timing didn't really have a place for this sort of uncertainly-timed, non-deterministic, divergent